Anomaly Resilient Temporal QoS Prediction using Hypergraph Convoluted Transformer Network

 \subsubsection{Feature Ablation Study: Impact of Higher-order Graphs Features}

 This analysis highlights the significance of integrating higher-order collaborative features extracted from hypergraphs as defined in this paper.
-HCFM is designed to extract features from the first-order user-service interaction graph (FIG), as well as from the second-order user interaction graph (SUIG) and second-order service interaction graph (SSIG).
+HCFM is designed to extract features from FIG, as well as from SUIG and SSIG.
 FIG captures features from heterogeneous nodes, while SUIG and SSIG focus on homogeneous user-user and service-service node interactions, respectively.
 Fig. \ref{fig:hypergraph_component} illustrates that combining features from FIG, SUIG, and SSIG yielded superior performance compared to using FIG alone.
 The combined features resulted in an average improvement of 6.99\% on the D1 dataset and 19.06\% on the D2 dataset over the features extracted from FIG alone.
 Additionally, the combined features outperformed those extracted from SUIG and SSIG by an average of 1.28\% on D1 and 17.88\% on D2, highlighting the enhanced value of complex feature integration enabled by the introduction of QIHG.